lqb2/lqb2.github.io/facilitation.md

 title: Facilitation
 ---

 Hi!
-I'm excited to support you or your organization in your work!
-Below is info about my background, areas of expertise, clients, testimonials, availability, and my pricing guidelines.
+I'm excited to support you and/or your organization in your work!
+Below you'll find info about my background, areas of expertise, clients, testimonials, availability, and my pricing guidelines.
 Dig in and [reach out]({{ site.baseurl}}/contact) when you're ready to work on something together.
 Thanks and I'm looking forward to connecting.

 >To facilitate means 'to make easier.' — adrienne maree brown